A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Discussion: Implication for UVB models and HeII reionization

 The midpoint of \HeII reionization in the \citetalias{onorbe2017,faucher2020} models ($z_{\rm mid} \sim 3.2$) is at lower redshift than that for the models by \citetalias{haardt2012,khaire2019a,puchwein2019}.
 The observed $T_0-\gamma$ evolution from our measurements is consistent with the relatively late \HeII reionization in the \citetalias{onorbe2017,faucher2020} models. \figref{fig:T0-gamma-evolution-modified-uvb-f-XI} also shows that the evolution of \fHeII in the \citetalias{haardt2012,khaire2019a,puchwein2019} models is more gradual than that in the \citetalias{onorbe2017,faucher2020} UVB models.
 The extent of \HeII reionization $\Delta z$ in the \citetalias{onorbe2017,faucher2020} UVB models $(<0.4)$ is smaller than that in the \citetalias{haardt2012,khaire2019a,puchwein2019} UVB models (see \tabref{tab:early-late-reionization}).
 We should note here that the actual duration and heating due to \HeII reionization may be different if the spatially inhomogeneous nature of \HeII reionization and the resulting fluctuations in the \HeII ionizing background are taken into account.
 With this caveat in mind we note that for the spatially uniform UVB models considered in this work, our measured $T_0-\gamma$ evolution is consistent with late and rapid \HeII reionization.

-We refer readers to appendix \ref{app:T0-gamma-evolution-uvb-models} and \ref{app:cumulative-energy} for more details on the effect of the UVB on the evolution of thermal parameters and cumulative energy deposited in to the IGM.
-In particular, we show the effect of observational and modeling uncertainty in the UVB model on thermal parameters in appendices \ref{app:initial-T0-gamma-effect} and \ref{app:qso-sed-effect}.
-We discuss the likely modification needed for the physically motivated non-equilibrium UVB models to reproduce our measured thermal parameter evolution in appendices \ref{app:uvb-modification} and \ref{app:uvb-model-forward-way}.
-We discuss the evolution of the cumulative energy deposited in IGM by various UVB models in appendix \ref{app:cumulative-energy}.
+We refer readers to online supplementary appendix \ref{app:T0-gamma-evolution-uvb-models} and \ref{app:cumulative-energy} for more details on the effect of the UVB on the evolution of thermal parameters and cumulative energy deposited in to the IGM.
+In particular, we show the effect of observational and modeling uncertainty in the UVB model on thermal parameters in online supplementary appendices \ref{app:initial-T0-gamma-effect} and \ref{app:qso-sed-effect}.
+We discuss the likely modification needed for the physically motivated non-equilibrium UVB models to reproduce our measured thermal parameter evolution in online supplementary appendices \ref{app:uvb-modification} and \ref{app:uvb-model-forward-way}.
+We discuss the evolution of the cumulative energy deposited in IGM by various UVB models in online supplementary appendix \ref{app:cumulative-energy}.

 Finally, we emphasize again that even though we use equilibrium \citetalias{khaire2019a} UVB models to vary the thermal parameters in the simulations, our final measured thermal parameter evolution is consistent with the predictions by the physically motivated non-equilibrium evolution for the \citetalias{faucher2020,onorbe2017} UVB models with moderately reduced photo-heating rates.
 This gives us additional confidence that our measurements of thermal parameters are robust with regard to observational and modeling systematics.